Type to search

 CC.Unsplash

-One dish which I couldn’t include in any category, but is something I can’t imagine a road trip without – Chai.
-Chai is Hindi for Tea, so there’s nothing called chai-tea.
+Chai is Hindi for Tea, so there's nothing called chai-tea.
 Black tea is boiled with milk, grounded ginger, or cardamom to produce this magical beverage.
 Most of the good quality tea produced in the tea gardens of India are exported abroad or too expensive to be sold as street food.
-The tea used for masala chai and other flavored chai in the street stalls is not of the grounded tea leaves.
-You can buy pre-mixed masala tea leaves online, where you don’t have to boil the spices while making the tea.

 Indian street food is as rich in variety as the Indian culture.
 There are so many delicious street food that I couldn’t put in my Top 21.
 Here is a list of some popular street foods which deserve a special mention-